Alexander Archipenko: Commemoration and Legacy

-During his lifetime Arkhipenko maintained close ties with the Ukrainian community in the USA, participating in the creation of monuments to Shevchenko, Frank and Prince Volodymyr on American soil.
+During his lifetime Arkhipenko maintained close ties with the Ukrainian community in the USA, participating in the creation of monuments to Shevchenko, Franko and Prince Volodymyr on American soil.

 A street in the Obolonskyi District of Kyiv and a street in the Sofiivka area of Lviv are named in his honour.

-On May 30, 2017, Ukraine celebrated the 130 years since the birth of Oleksandr Arkhipenko.
+On May 30, 2017, Ukraine celebrated 130 years since the birth of Oleksandr Arkhipenko.
 On November 9, 2017, the National Bank of Ukraine circulated a 2-hryvnia commemorative coin dedicated to the artist.
 His portrait is depicted on the reverse of the coin.